3ndG4me/torphantom/README.md

-# torphantom
+# TorPhantom
-A fork of TorGhost, a little utilitly used to route all traffic through TOR.
+A fork of [TorGhost](https://github.com/susmithHCK/torghost), a little utilitly used to route all traffic through TOR.